PessahDerek/PessahDerek/README.md

-# Hello, I'm Derek Pesa! 👋
+# Hello, I'm Derek Pesa👋

 I'm a passionate software developer with expertise in React, React Native, Node.js, MongoDB, HTML, CSS, and Python.
 I enjoy building scalable and user-friendly applications that solve real-world problems.
 Constantly seeking opportunities to learn and grow, I love exploring new technologies and staying up-to-date with industry trends.